Symplectic Homogenization

-As was pointed out by Sergei Kuksin, the type of homogenization or averaging described here is a kind of ``dequantized averaging'', in the sense that usual homogenization is concerned with the limit of the ``quantized Hamiltonian'', $H(\frac{x}{ \varepsilon }, D_{x})$ as $ \varepsilon $ goes to zero.
-Here we deal directly with $H(\frac{x}{ \varepsilon }, p)$ the ``classical Hamiltonian''.
-It is natural to ask whether in the framework of the above section, the laplacian associated to the homogenized metrics converges to some operator.
-This is true according to $\Gamma$-convergence classical results (\cite{Braides}), the limiting operator is $\Delta_{\infty}$.
-But this is not the Laplacian of the metric $g_{\infty}$.
-First of all $g_{\infty}$ is not riemannian, but only Finslerian.
-Moreover, it seems that $g_{\infty}$ detects changes in the metric on small sets: typically a three torus with a metric made small along three lines in three orthogonal directions will have a much smaller $g_{\infty}$ than one without such ``short directions``.
-But the Laplacian does not detect this, since the Brownian motion will not see such lines.
+Sergei Kuksin pointed out that the homogenization or averaging described here is a ``dequantized averaging'', in the sense that the traditional homogenization is concerned with the limit of the ``quantized Hamiltonian'', $H(\frac{x}{ \varepsilon }, D_{x})$ as $ \varepsilon $ goes to zero.
+By this we mean a Partial differential operator with principal symbol $H (\frac{x}{ \varepsilon }, p)$ operating on the set of smooth functions on $T^{n}$ or $ {\mathbb R}^{n}$.
+Here, on the other hand, we deal directly with the ``classical Hamiltonian'' $H(\frac{x}{ \varepsilon }, p)$.
+It is natural to ask whether there is a connection between quantized and dequantized averaging, or to use a simpler language, between the homogenization of an operator, and the symplectic homogenization of its symbol.
+We may already consider the simple case of the previous section: according to the classical theory of $\Gamma$-convergence, the limiting operator of the Laplacians associated to the metric $g_{k}$ converges to some elliptic operator, denoted $\Delta_{\infty}$.
+But $\Delta_{\infty}$ is not in general equal to the Laplacian of the metric $g_{\infty}$.
+First of all $g_{\infty}$ is not Riemannian, but only Finslerian.
+Moreover, it seems that $g_{\infty}$ detects changes in the metric on small sets: typically a three-dimensional torus with a metric made small along three geodesic circles in three orthogonal directions will have a much smaller $g_{\infty}$ than one without such ``short directions``.
+But the Laplacian will not detect this, since the Brownian motion will not see such lines.
 So the only reasonable question is whether the metric $g_{\infty}$ determines the Laplacian $\Delta_{\infty}$.

 One may ask a more general question, that is